 The Master of Science in Nursing is another popular online nursing master’s degree.
 An MSN isn’t just higher learning.
 It can lead to many careers with medical professionals.
 Common focuses for MSNs include:

 - Nursing education

 - Acute care nurse practitioner

 - Family nurse practitioner

-If you decide to enroll in an online Doctor of Nursing Practice (DNP) program you can expect to take many classes on research.
-Some DNP programs require the publication of a research finding, while other programs require the completion of an applied doctoral project.
+If you enroll in an online Doctor of Nursing Practice (DNP) program, you’ll take many online courses in research.
+Some DNP programs require you to publish research.
+Other online nursing programs require you to complete an applied doctoral project.